OpenTimelineIO/otio-plugin-template/README.md

 # Getting started

 To get started, just push the green **"Use this template"** button at the top right of the repository listing.
-You get directed to a page where you establish a name for your new repository.
-Please consider following the [naming convention](#Suggested-naming-convention) below.
+A dialog will appear where you enter the name and location of your new repository.
+Please consider following the suggested
+[naming convention](#Suggested-naming-convention) below.
 Sticking to a naming convention makes it easy for others to spot an OTIO plugin and understand what it does when browsing PyPi or GitHub